Orientation is a day and a half experience beginning with check-in on day one and ends with class registration on day two, which is around 1 p.m.

 Yes, we have a music theory and foreign language assessment.

 World Languages and Cultures offers a computer-based, adaptive placement exam in most of the 7 languages we offer for students wishing to enroll in a language course at Drake of a language which they have previously studied.
 There will be an opportunity to take a placement exam for those who have previous knowledge of their language of study.
-The exam will be given on Day 1 and the scores will be emailed to you 7-10 days after the exam.
-The exam is graded at an off-cite location.
+The exam will be given on Day 1 and the scores will be provided to you after you conclude the exam.
 For those students who are beginning a language new to them, they will be able to register for the 001 level on Day 2 of summer orientation-no placement exam is needed.

 All students that are planning on being a music major it is required to take the music theory self-assessment.
-The music theory placement is offered during Orientation at noon on Day 1.
+The music theory placement is offered during Orientation at 11 am on Day 1.
 The placement will cover the following:

 1. Identify and write pitches in treble and bass clef